camaraproject/Commonalities/documentation/API-linting-Implementation-Guideline.md

 ## Introduction

-This guide provides instructions on implement linting rules for the CAMARA API using two methods: <b>Spectral Linting</b> and <b>Megalinter with Spectral Linting.</B>
+This guide provides instructions to implement linting rules for the CAMARA APIs using two methods: <b>Spectral Linting</b> and <b>Megalinter with Spectral Linting.</B>

-CAMARA suggests the second method, incorporating Megalinter with Spectral.
+CAMARA recommends the second method, incorporating Megalinter with Spectral.

 ## Megalinter with Spectral Linting